All Episodes

 So we talk about detoxing the light, your indoor light.

-And then also with the other guests, we talk about your bathroom and all the personal care products, we talk about the kitchen and how you need to remake your kitchen, at least, you know, the ingredients and the cooking pans and all kinds of things in the kitchen to help make your home a more healing and sacred place.
+We talk about the kitchen and how you need to remake your kitchen, at least the ingredients and the cooking pans and all kinds of things in the kitchen to help make your home a more healing and sacred place.

-It was almost 400.
+It was almost $400.

-And the information can be really transformative for people's lives, it's these days very few people can afford 400.
+Even though it has tremendous benefits, et cetera, and the information can be really transformative for people's lives, these days, very few people can afford $400.

 So I talked to the team, and they agreed to dramatically reduce that price to make it more affordable if you want to download that entire course, which we already streamed for free.

-But if you want to download and own that course, it's been cut to 149.
+But if you want to download and own that course, it's been cut to $149.

 So just contact us back if you already purchased that course.

-We'll refund you the roughly what would it be 250 difference, okay?
+We'll refund you the roughly, what would it be, $250 difference, okay?

-Because I I want you, I mean, I appreciate the fact that you're helping to support our platform and support our content creators when you do choose to purchase these courses.
+Because I want you, I mean, I appreciate the fact that you're helping to support our platform and support our content creators when you do choose to purchase these courses.

-Uh, but I also want to make them really affordable as much as possible.
+But I also want to make them really affordable as much as possible.

-And so if I see something that I think is a little bit out of whack, I'm gonna bring it up and I'm gonna talk to my staff and talk to the content creators and try to bring it down significantly so that you know it's more within reach.
+And so if I see something that I think is a little bit out of whack, I'm going to bring it up, and I'm going to talk to my staff and talk to the content creators.

-So, and only now are we finding this out, and it tells you something, something big, which is that of course that was a false flag operation.
+this out, and it tells you something, something big, which is that, of course, that was a false flag operation.

 The entire thing was a false flag to blame conservatives and Trump supporters.

-And they were also trying to arrest and imprison uh Alex Jones and Owen Schreuer and Roger Stone, and and they failed to actually you know entrap all of them there, although they went after them in other ways.
+And they failed to actually, you know, entrap all of them there, although they went after them in other ways.

-But the whole thing was a false flag setup and to try to claim that there was an insurrection to try to overthrow the government, and therefore the Democrats would have to declare emergencies and put up fences and basically wage war against conservatives across America, which they did for four years.
+And therefore, the Democrats would have to declare emergencies and put up fences and basically wage war against conservatives across America, which they did for four years.

-And so people tried to relaunch channels on YouTube like Alex Jones did, and got instantly banned again.
+And so people tried to relaunch channels on YouTube like Alex Jones did and got instantly banned again.

-They committed treason against this country, they are complicit in the mass death of uh literally millions of people around the world because of their censorship regarding the dangers of COVID vaccines.
+They are complicit in the mass death of literally millions of people around the world because of their censorship regarding the dangers of COVID vaccines.

-Their censorship about the ineffective nature of N95 masks and so on.
+The censorship about the ineffective nature of N95 masks and so on.

-So she's dead, and I believe that's partially because of her own censorship.
+And I believe that's partially because of her own censorship.

 You know, talk about karma, huh?